 Single Coronary Anomaly detected by Coronary Computed Tomography Angiography in an Elderly Female with Angina

-Rainier John S. Buensalida,1* Neil Pecache, Kristina Marie Michelle O. Rivera, Victor Lazaro, Simonette Kristine T. Sawit
+Rainier John S. Buensalida,1 Neil Pecache,1 Kristina Marie Michelle O. Rivera,1 Victor Lazaro,1 Simonette Kristine T. Sawit1

 ABSTRACTA 76-year-old female was admitted for new onset angina and diagnosed with a rare single coronary anomaly detected by coronary computed tomography angiography.
 Coronary computed tomography angiography also revealed mild coronary atherosclerosis with no significant stenoses.
 The patient was managed conservatively with beta blocker, ACE inhibitor and statins.
 She was discharged improved and remains asymptomatic on follow up.